danielaparker/jsoncons/doc/ref/json_parser.md

  say after digesting the sequence 'f', 'a', 'l', member function `done()` will return `false`, and `source_exhausted()` will return `true`.
-Additional text can then be supplied to the parser, `parse_some` called again, and parsing will continue from where it left off. `end_done` should be called when there is no more text to feed to the parser.
+Additional text can then be supplied to the parser, `parse_some` called again, and parsing will continue from where it left off. `end_done` should be called when there is no more input to feed to the parser.
 Once the parser has read a complete JSON text, `done()` will return `true`. `check_done` will check if the input has any unconsumed non-whitespace characters, which would normally be considered an error.